solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/ArbitrumTimelock.md

     }
     ```

--   `run()`: Sets the environment for running the proposal.
-It sets `addresses`, `primaryForkId`, and `timelock` and calls `super.run()` to run the proposal lifecycle.
-In this function, `primaryForkId` is set to `mainnet` and the fork for running the proposal is selected.
+-   `run()`: Sets up the environment for running the proposal.
+[See run function](../overview/architecture/proposal-functions.md#run-function).
+This sets `addresses`, `primaryForkId`, and `timelock` and calls `super.run()` to run the entire proposal.
+In this example, `primaryForkId` is set to `mainnet` and the fork for running the proposal is selected.
 Next, the `addresses` object is set by reading the `addresses.json` file.
-The `addresses` contract state is persisted across forks using `vm.makePersistent()`.
-The timelock is set using `setTimelock`, which will be used to check on-chain calldata and simulate the proposal.
+The `addresses` contract state is persistent across forks foundry's `vm.makePersistent()` cheatcode.
+The timelock address to simulate the proposal through is set using `setTimelock`.
+This will be used to check onchain calldata and simulate the proposal.

     ```solidity
     function run() public override {